-First data: llms.txt is being fetched, but not by AI bots
+First data: llms.txt is being fetched, but not specifically by AI bots

 A look at the Achtung.app server logs reveals a clear pattern: llms.txt does get fetched, but not by the AI bots the file is meant for.